-5.6.5 Clergy and ReligiousDiocesan priests and religious are not considered
+5.6.5 Diocesan Priests and Women and Men ReligiousDiocesan priests and religious are not considered

 archdiocese receive compensation, stipends, and benefits according to a

-For this reason, while these persons, for ease of reference, are
+For this reason, while these persons, for ase of reference, are

 sometimes referred to as "employees" and are subject to many